 - Open Inquiry Archive also welcomes proposals for Guest Edited/Special Issues of the journal, and our Editorial Board closely collaborates with guest editors in their publication.
 Guest Edited Issues usefully address key or emergent issues in the humanities, arts or social sciences with a consistent theme and editorial direction.
 We are keen to involve colleagues from outside OIA to expand our range and sensibilities.
 Each issue of OIA—SIS is devoted to a specific area of the humanities, arts, and social sciences.
 Papers may be scholarly investigations that focus on specific aspects of culture and the arts, or they may be speculative or conceptual explorations of culture-related topics.
-Please send the Editors a short Letter of Inquiry via email.
+Please send the Editors a short Letter of Inquiry via email or our contact form.
 Please include your issue’s topic, a brief abstract (150-200 words), contact information, author academic background, and current title and affiliation, if applicable.
 Please do not submit full papers prior to communicating with an Editor.

 Open Inquiry Archive publishes papers on culture and the arts, and especially pieces that explore areas that cross disciplinary boundaries, or that offer new insights into aspects of the author’s own discipline and beyond.
 Articles that examine or reframe topics in new ways, or that explore connections between areas that are usually treated separately, or that offer reasoned critiques of prevailing perspectives are among the types of work that will be considered.
 Papers treating topics in the humanities, arts, and social sciences are welcome.
 Some articles may have been presented previously in a conference or symposium setting, while others may have not before been made public.
 The ultimate aim is to further scholarly investigation and foster dialogue.